-Once in a while, an artist comes along and delivers to the people, not just a painting, but a story, a personality, and a real quality and sense, of what it is to be a true Australian.
+Once in awhile, an artist comes along and delivers to the people, not just a painting, but a story, a personality, and a real quality and sense, of what it is to be a true Australian.
 Pro Hart inspired Australia through his creative, and somewhat unorthodox methods of painting and sculpting; he gave us a laugh, and made us look at the world with humour in our hearts.
 This essay will discuss the historical and social context of his life, paintings, beliefs and values.
 It will shed light on his innovative scientific advancements in authenticating his works, how his childhood shaped his interest for art.
-How he past his artistic knowledge onto a new generation of artists, and will consider how the “art elite”, treated and alienated both him and his work.
+How he passed his artistic knowledge onto a new generation of artists, and will consider how the “art elite”, treated and alienated both him and his work.
 It will also address the way he got involved in social and political issues.

 On a cold night in 1928, Kevin Charles Hart was born near the New South Wales town of Broken Hill.
 (Hart, 2007, 11).
 A mining town renown for it poor living conditions, and dust storms in its earlier days, expanded to supporting over 21,000 people after infrastructure like schools, a post office, town hall, jail and the development of the towns water supply were built in 1951.

 In his earlier years Hart lived on a sheep station owned by his grandfather Arthur Hart.
 He was home schooled by correspondence, something his mother was very strict about.
 He found school difficult and unable to express himself in words, he would illustrate stories instead of writing them, something his teacher encouraged.
 His love of drawing would fill most of his spare time; he even put together a comic book depicting people he knew.
 It was passed around by neighbouring kids, who enjoyed the entertaining drawings.
 Hart referred to living at Larloona Station, as being a very boring time in his life.
 (Hart, 2007, 13-16)